TageYassir/Presentation-using-computer-vision/README.md

 To help with that, we provide a user-friendly interface that:
 - Converts images from JPG to PNG.
 - Renames slides in the correct numeric format.
-- Compresses slides into a ZIP file if needed.
+- Uncompresses slides file if needed.

 ---